Save 50% when you bring a buddy on our Trekking Amongst Giants trip! Use the code: Pakistan50

 We’ll round off the day with another tasty feast of traditional Iranian cuisine!

-Today, we hit the road and drive for six hours to reach Varzaneh.
-We travel by our comfortable private vehicle.
+Today, we hit the road and drive overland for six hours to reach Varzaneh.
+We travel overland by a comfortable private vehicle.

-We stop to have lunch at the house of a local family en route.
+We stop to have a meal at the house of a local family en route.

 In Varzaneh, we stay in a traditional guesthouse run by a local family and our friend Mohamed.